Carlo-pien/Projet_ML_2_MA1/README.md

 ### The Experiments Notebook

-The `Experiments.ipynb` notebook contains tests to define which transformations are useful for use in our Unet model.
+The `Experiments.ipynb` notebook contains differnet tests to define which transformations are useful and allow to perform better predictions with our Unet model.

 #### Unet_model.py